opencloud-community/opentalk-docker/README.md

 [![License](https://img.shields.io/badge/License-EUPL%201.2-blue.svg)](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12)

 Docker and Docker Compose setup for [OpenTalk](https://opentalk.eu/), an open-source video conferencing solution designed with productivity, digital sovereignty and privacy in mind.

-This is a community-maintained project that complements the [official OpenTalk documentation](https://docs.opentalk.eu/).
+This is a community-maintained project that complements the [official OpenTalk documentation](https://docs.opentalk.eu/) and is based on the [official OpenTalk Setup repository](https://gitlab.opencode.de/opentalk/ot-setup).

 ## Overview